Syriiin/aoc/README.md

 #### Day 4

 Okay today was slightly better at avoiding arrow keys, and getting used to relative jumps.
 I've definitely forgotten most of the elixir knowledge I gained last year though.

+#### Day 5

+Oh man part 2 had me stumped for a while, and then all of a sudden the lightbulb moment hit.
+I'm pretty sure that's one of the cleanest part 2 solutions I've had so far.
+Oh and vim felt a little less frustrating today.